gaganawhad/scriptura/README.md

 ## Usage

-There are four mmain classes in this library:
+There are four main classes in this library:
   - ScriptureMeta
   - ScriptureBook
   - ScriptureChapter